Scoring Guide

 Training data

-180,000+ historical batter-game records from 2019-2023.
+180,000+ historical batter-game records from 2019-2023, tested against 2024-2025 holdout data.
 Each record has 23 features built from rolling stats (not end-of-season aggregates) to avoid lookahead bias.
 The model learned what patterns predict hits from real in-season data.

 What it knows

-23 features including batting averages (L7, L15, season, career), prior-season pitcher stats (ERA, WHIP, FIP, K/9), Statcast metrics (xBA, xwOBA), hard hit rate, sprint speed, rest days, home/away, lineup position, ballpark factor, and platoon matchup.
+23 features including batting averages (L7, L15, season, career), prior-season pitcher stats (ERA, WHIP, FIP, K/9, IP), Statcast metrics (xBA, xwOBA), hard hit rate, sprint speed, contact rate, line drive rate, rest days, home/away, lineup position, ballpark factor, and platoon matchup.

 Historical performance